-Rocuronium is indicated as an adjunct to general anaesthesia to facilitate endotracheal intubation during routine induction, to provide muscle relaxation and to facilitate mechanical ventilation in adults, and paediatric patients from term newborn infants to adolescents.,In adults, rocuronium is also indicated as an adjunct to general anaesthesia to facilitate endotracheal,intubation during rapid sequence induction when suxamethonium is contraindicated.
-In adults, rocuronium is also indicated as an adjunct in the intensive care unit (ICU) to facilitate mechanical ventilation.
+Adjunct to general anaesthesia to facilitate endotracheal intubation during routine induction, to provide muscle relaxation and to facilitate mechanical ventilation in adults, children and infants over 1 month of age..
+Adjunct to general anaesthesia to facilitate endotracheal intubation during rapid sequence induction when suxamethonium is contraindicated, however, this has not been studied in infants and children.
+Rocuronium is also indicated as an adjunct in the intensive care unit (ICU) to facilitate mechanical ventilation.

 How to take it

 The way to take this medicine is: Intravenous.
 This medicine or fluids is given through a needle or tube (catheter) inserted into a vein.

 - Store at 2 to 8 degrees Celsius

 - Protect from Light

 You should seek medical advice in relation to medicines and use only as directed by a healthcare professional.

 Always read the label.
 If symptoms persist see your healthcare professional.